-Planning supports the mission through the college's quality instructional programs that are comprehensive in meeting the needs of the community and through student service programs that promote student success.
-The breadth of instructional and student services programs are evident in the mix of transfer, career/technical education, developmental, basis skills, and community service programs offered by the college.
+Planning and budgeting supports the mission by supporting instructional and student service programs to promote student success.
+The district is in compliance with good fiscal practices.
+The college full-time to part-time faculty ratio is 62 percent and meets the state-required ratio.
+El Camino College values excellent instructional and student services programs.
+The college offers a good mix of transfer, career/technical education, developmental, basis skills and community service programs.
 ECC enrolls about 25,000 students every semester.
-The Compton Center enrolls approximately 3,500 students every semester.
+The Compton Center enrolls 3,500 students every semester.